Carlos Bilardo: Early life

-Bilardo was born in the Buenos Aires La Paternal neighbourhood to Sicilian immigrants from Mazzarino.
+Bilardo was born in the Buenos Aires La Paternal neighbourhood to italian immigrants from Mazzarino.
 He was drawn to football from his childhood, but did not neglect study or work.
 On school vacations, he would get up before dawn to haul produce to the Abasto market in Buenos Aires.

 Bilardo was a promising prospect in the youth divisions of major Buenos Aires club San Lorenzo de Almagro, and he was drafted to the junior Argentina national football team that obtained the 1959 Pan-American title and took part in the 1960 Summer Olympic Games in Rome.

 In 1961, Bilardo was transferred to second-division side Deportivo Español, where he became the team's top scorer, but he slowly gravitated to the position of defensive midfielder.
 In parallel, he continued his studies in the Faculty of Medicine of the University of Buenos Aires.